chintanshah35/handlejson/README.md

 ## Why?

 `JSON.parse` and `JSON.stringify` throw errors.
 You always need try-catch.
-This gets old.
+This is repetitive.

 **Before:**
 ```typescript